hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 DEBIAN_FRONTEND=noninteractive apt-get install openjdk-11-jdk-headless -y
 pip install pyspark
 ```
 There are two ways to interact with pyspark.
 The first one is to execute the ```pyspark``` command in bash to initiate the pyspark session.
-The second way is that to treat pyspark as the module which ```python``` kernel can import to. (```import pyspark```)
+The second way is that to treat pyspark as a module which ```python``` kernel can import to. (```import pyspark```)

 ### Method one: initiate ```pyspark``` session with jars
+In order to use datatap with pyspark, you have to add an external jar file as argument to pyspark.
 Initiate Spark's interactive shell in python using the following command.
-In order to use datatap with pyspark, you have to add an external jar as arguments to pyspark.
 ```bash
 # bash